Minnesota 1-Day Fishing License: Cost, Rules, and How to Buy

 fishing license requirements minnesota

-If you plan to fish in Minnesota, you’ll generally need a license: residents aged 16 through 89 and non‑residents 16 and older must carry one while fishing or transporting fish.
+If you plan to fish in Minnesota, you will generally need a license.
+Residents aged 16 through 89 and non-residents 16 and older must carry one while fishing or transporting fish.

-You’ll want to know who’s covered so you don’t get fined — residents under 16 and those 90+ are exempt.
-You should also note that members of the U.S. Armed Forces on leave don’t need a license but must carry leave papers, and certain veterans discharged from overseas service within the last 24 months and in‑patients of U.S. Veterans Administration hospitals are exempt.
+Residents under 16 and those 90 or older are exempt.
+Members of the U.S. Armed Forces on leave do not need a license, but must carry leave papers.
+Certain veterans discharged from overseas service within the last 24 months, and in-patients of U.S. Veterans Administration hospitals, are also exempt.

 Who Is Exempt From Needing a Fishing License?